Passive Scrolling On Social Media Linked To Anxiety, Stress, and Depression

 Try to positively engage

 According to the studies, the more endlessly we’ll scroll, the more unhappy we’ll be.
 Therefore, bring some positive changes within yourself and try to positively engage with people on social media.
 To begin with, you can start reacting to posts you like funny or relatable.
-Offering encouragement to people can indirectly make you feel happy.
+Finding ways to address stress through an online rehab program can also contribute to a healthier mindset.

 Remove useless information and troublesome accounts